expo/router/docs/docs/faq.md

 ## Expo Router vs. Expo vs. React Native CLI

-Expo Router is akin to modern web frameworks like Next.js or Remix, whereas default Expo/React Native projects are more closely related to default React projects built with Create React App.
+Expo Router is akin to modern web frameworks like SvelteKit, Next.js or Remix, whereas default Expo/React Native projects are more closely related to default React projects built with Create React App.

 After this framework has been proven at scale and we have had time to collect and implement community feedback then we will consider moving this framework into the `expo` default offering.
 If this happens then `expo-router` will become `expo/router` and the entire process will be even easier to use.